-All this means it’s the easiest type of Sprinter van to start from scratch with, especially if you have a particularly strong view about what windows you want, and where.
+All this means a cargo van is the easiest type of Sprinter van to start from scratch with, especially if you have a particularly strong view about what windows you want, and where.

 Sprinter crew van for conversion

-The Crew vans are currently sold in 144WB and 170WB options, so if you can find one then you do have the option of the longer wheelbase.
+The Sprinter crew vans are currently sold by Mercedes in 144WB and 170WB options, so if you can find one then you do have the option of the longer wheelbase.

 It’s also worth noting is that the Crew van’s RRP is several thousand USD more than the base cargo van.

-Can you use Sprinter passenger van for conversion into a campervan?
+Can you use a Sprinter passenger van for conversion into a campervan?